Natural Resources and Ecosystem Services

 For foreign private actors who are interested in the conservation of tropical rainforest or development of innovative technologies or business models for sustainable forest management, ERC license holders can be ideal partners, as they have the exclusive legal right to conserve natural forests over large areas over a long term.
 Given these advantages of ERCs, it is of no surprise that some Japanese companies are already supporting or cooperating with several ERCs to conserve natural ecosystems.

-To promote ERC to Japanese private actors and experts who are interested in forest conservation and the sustainable use of forest resources in Southeast Asia, the Seminar on Ecosystem Restoration Concessions in Indonesia will be held at the Embassy of Indonesia in Tokyo on 15 June 2017.
-Officers of Indonesia’s Ministry of Environment and Forestry responsible for ERC will explain the government’s policy, institutions and regulations including recent changes for ERC.
-Several ERC holders will also present on their management, strategies, the challenges they face and opportunities they foresee to collaborate with Japanese private actors.
-Seminar participants will have an opportunity to communicate / discuss with the ERC holders after the presentations.
+To promote ERC to Japanese private actors and experts who are interested in forest conservation and the sustainable use of forest resources in Southeast Asia, the Seminar on Ecosystem Restoration Concessions in Indonesia was held at the Embassy of Indonesia in Tokyo on 15 June 2017.
+Officers of Indonesia’s Ministry of Environment and Forestry responsible for ERC explained the government’s policy, institutions and regulations.
+Several ERC holders also presented on their management, strategies, the challenges they face and opportunities they foresee to collaborate with Japanese private actors.

 |Date||15 June 2017 (9:30-17:00) (Registration starts at 9:00)|